Energy and Resource Institute (TERI) University in India has partnered with The

 The program aims to develop a globally competitive class of young water management professionals; to scientifically manage water resources in the country with the help of research, development and new technologies; and to build capability for various stakeholders who can influence policy and implement research effectively.

-Dr. Leena Srivastava and Asim Parekh launch the Coca-Cola Department of Regional Water Studies in New Delhi.
+Leena Srivastava and Asim Parekh launch the

-Water is central not only to The Coca-Cola Company's business, but to the communities it serves, says Parekh.
+Water is central not only to The

 “We believe that through this partnership with TERI University, we can contribute to the creation of human resource capital in the area of water management as well as help in research and development on water management," he added.
 "This partnership brings together the Golden Triangle of government, business and civil society with Academia and we hope that this department will lead in the field of water governance."